FAA clears Boeing 737 Max to fly again

 The planes won’t return to the skies for a while.
 The FAA says it must approve pilot training changes for each U.S. airline and airlines must perform required maintenance on the planes.

-Agency Administrator Steve Dickson said last week the FAA was in the final stages of reviewing changes to the Max that would make it safe to return to the skies.

-“I will lift the grounding order only after our safety experts are satisfied that the aircraft meets certification standards,” he said in a statement.
+The FAA says the move was made in cooperation with air safety regulators worldwide.
+“Those regulators have indicated that Boeing’s design changes, together with the changes to crew procedures and training enhancements, will give them the confidence to validate the aircraft as safe to fly in their respective countries and regions,” the FAA said in a statement.

-The move would come after numerous congressional hearings on the crashes that led to criticism of the FAA for lax oversight and Boeing for rushing to implement a new software system that put profits over safety and ultimately led to the firing of its CEO.
+The move came after numerous congressional hearings on the crashes that led to criticism of the FAA for lax oversight and Boeing for rushing to implement a new software system that put profits over safety and ultimately led to the firing of its CEO.

-Regulators around the world grounded the Max in March 2019, after the crash of an Ethiopian Airlines jet.
-That happened less than five months after another Max, flown by Indonesia’s Lion Air, plunged into the Java Sea.
-All passengers and crew members on both planes were killed.

 Investigators focused on anti-stall software that Boeing had devised to counter the plane’s tendency to tilt nose-up because of the size and placement of the engines.
 That software pushed the nose down repeatedly on both planes that crashed, overcoming the pilots’ struggles to regain control.
 In each case, a single faulty sensor triggered the nose-down pitch.